Scotland's Strategic Framework

 National information for parents is available from Parent Club.

-Settings will need to communicate any new arrangements to parents and carers in advance of children returning, particularly where there are new routines and procedures that children and families will need to understand and follow.
+Settings will need to communicate any new arrangements to parents and carers, particularly where there are new routines and procedures that children and families will need to understand and follow.
 This should reinforce the need for parents/carers to physically distance and wear face covering when dropping off/ collecting children.
 Settings should also include information risk mitigation measures in information for new families taking up places.

 Managers and staff in the setting must make themselves familiar with COVID-19 advice available from Public Health Scotland, and regularly review that information.
 It is important that the most up-to-date guidance is used, and that managers and staff are knowledgeable about current guidance.
 Always access guidance online wherever possible and check regularly for any updated advice.